miklrz/ToDoList/README.md

 I made this project with Spring Boot, PostgreSQL, Spring Data JPA, Spring Security, Thymeleaf.

-It consists of Rest Api and user's intrface.
+It consists of Rest Api and user's interface.

 ----